Science Communication

 As a pianist and composer, I have written forest ecology-related music, presented numerous solo recitals, and performed with orchestras in Montana, Utah, Indiana, and Kansas.

-I will perform a solo piano recital on April 23, 2024 featuring fire-inspired piano pieces by historic and living composers.
-This program will explore the music and ecology of fire, including the importance of fire as an ecosystem process and how we as societies respond to and grieve the impacts of extreme wildfires.
-Pieces include:
+I performed a solo piano recital (livestream here) on April 23, 2024 featuring fire-inspired piano pieces by historic and living composers.
+This program explored the music and ecology of fire, including the importance of fire as an ecosystem process and how we as societies respond to and grieve the impacts of extreme wildfires.
+The full program included pieces such as:

-This recital is joint-sponsored by the University of Montana School of Music and the University of Montana Wilderness Institute.
+This recital was joint-sponsored by the University of Montana School of Music and the University of Montana Wilderness Institute.